Vaibhav21pandit/Blog_and_Portfolio/content/2020-12-06-Zooming-Out/index.md

 These are examples from my programming experience I'm sure there are lots of others in the daily life.But if you want to take away a lesson from this post I'd want it to be this-

 **Don't optimize things around the pieces involved in the process of the task but zoom out and optimize the whole process around the desired results.**

+This is it for this article,

+Goodbye, for now 👋.